 - Consider resting, including sitting down again.

-Sit-to-stand desks may not guarantee you losing weight or live longer, however based on my own experience, I can attest that since I implemented those changes, I reduced my back pain as I have become more aware of my posture, and as a result, I feel more energized which in turn helps boost my work productivity.
+Active chairs and sit-to-stand desks may not guarantee you losing weight or live longer, however based my research and own experience, I can attest that since I implemented those changes, I reduced my back pain as I have become more aware of my posture, and as a result, I feel more energized which in turn helps boost my work productivity.

 Bailey DP, Locke CD.
 Breaking up prolonged sitting with light-intensity walking improves postprandial glycemia, but breaking up sitting with standing does not.
 J Sci Med Sport 2015;18:294–8.